JoostVoskuil/manage-azuredevops-licenses/Readme.md

    1. Choose 'Add permission' and then 'Microsoft Graph'
    2. Choose 'Application permissions;
       1. Select 'User.Read.All and then 'Add Permission'
+      2. If you want to delete users from AAD after they did not sign in for a certain period, also include AuditLogs.Read.All and Organization.Read.All
    3. Click on 'Grant admin consent..'
 6. Goto your App registration 'Certificates & Secrets'
    1. Create a new 'Client Secret'